-We here at ZME Science aren’t very fond of war.
-We much rather prefer to drink beer in the shade and solve our differences with rock-paper-scissors.
+We here at ZME Science we aren’t very fond of war.
+We’d rather have a beer in the shade and solve our differences with rock-paper-scissors.
 But we (meaning I) also think that tanks are really awesome.
 They embody so much of what humanity has learned over the millennia.
-From fire and mining used to forge the hulls of these behemoths, to gunpowder that sends a shell kilometers away to a point that we can calculate with equations that some of the brightest minds have made possible.
-We spent centuries learning how to build their beating hearts.
+Fire and mining to forge their hulls, gunpowder to send a shell kilometers away to a point — a point that we can calculate with centuries’ worth of math.
 They communicate with each other through radiation.
+They’re really cool.

 First things first.
 How do we use them?

-Throughout history, there have been two main schools of thought that attempted to clarify what each tank is supposed to do: by function and by weight.
+Throughout history, two main schools of thought attempted to clarify what each tank is supposed to do.
+One focused on function, and the other on weight.

-In the early stages of tank technology development, British (and up to World War II) Soviet and French doctrine divided the vehicles in two classes: infantry and cavalry tanks.
-It referred to the doctrinal and utility of the tanks based on design emphasis.
-This school of tank tactics developed based on experience from the first world war: military thinkers took the conflict, with its bogged down trenches and static nature, as a basis on which to build their tank doctrine.
+In the early stages of tank technology development, British doctrine divided the vehicles in two classes: infantry and cavalry tanks.
+Soviet Russia and France used this clasification up to World War II.
+This school of tank tactics developed based on experience from the first world war.
+Military thinkers took the conflict, with its bogged down trenches and static nature, as a basis on which to develop tank doctrine.

 Infantry tanks were designed to assist foot soldiers in an attack.
-They sacrificed speed for thick armour plates, as they only needed to be as fast as the infantry they supported.
+They sacrificed speed for thick armour plates, as they only needed to be as quick as the infantry they supported.
 The class was however never intended to have powerful anti-tank capabilities, and were not necessarily better armed than other types.
-While extremely durable (one Churchill Mk III. was allegedly hit more than 80 times by anti-tank rounds and survived in the Second Battle of El Alamein), their slow speed and limited anti-armour capabilities meant they were over specialized and their role was taken over by the universal or main battle tank (MBT).
+While extremely durable (one Churchill Mk III. was allegedly hit more than 80 times by anti-tank rounds and survived in the Second Battle of El Alamein), their slow speed and limited anti-armour capabilities meant they were over-specialized and their role was incorporated into the main battle tank (MBT).

 Cavalry (or cruiser) tanks were intended to be fast and mobile, and operate independently from other, slow-moving branches of the army, such as infantry or artillery.
 They were envisioned as fast, mobile weapon platforms.
 Meant to exploit breaches in the front line and disrupt enemy supply and communication lines, they drew heavily from cavalry doctrines, hence their name.
-In practice, their thin armour and light armament made them vulnerable to opposing anti-tank weapons and tank-mounted guns.
-Their development was abandoned, their role being taken over by the more flexible main battle tanks after the war.
+In practice, their thin armour and light armament made them relatively vulnerable.
+Their development was abandoned, their role also being taken over by the more flexible main battle tanks after the war.

 Tankettes were made both in one- and two-man models.
 Some were so low that the occupant had to lie prone.
 They resembled small tanks, roughly in the size of a modern day car, carried almost no armour and were usually only armed with machine guns.
 Some countries adopted them into service as they required very little industrial capacity to produce.
 While development of the concept was officially abandoned after the war, some modern infantry fighting vehicles do fit the definition of a tankette.

 Medium tanks strive to strike a balance between armour, firepower, and mobility.
-Designed with flexibility and battlefield adaptability in mind, they were the jacks-of-all-trades and represented the workhorse of armour corps throughout world war II.
+Designed with flexibility and battlefield adaptability in mind, they were the jack-of-all-trades and represented the workhorse of armour corps throughout World War II.
 Cost-effective and able to either out-fight or out-maneuver any opposition they faced, some of the most widely-produced and successful designs of the time belonging to this class.
 Their development lent heavily to the modern concept of an MBT.

-Heavy tanks were designed with one role in mind: the direct engagement of enemy armour and fortifications.
+Heavy tanks were designed with one job in mind: the direct engagement of enemy armour and fortifications.
 As such, they boasted thick steel plates and some of the most advanced main weapons available at the time.
-Although it is often assumed that heavy tanks suffered inferior mobility to mediums due to their weight, this was not always the case.
-Advances in suspension and power plant technology allowed them good mobility and maneuverability on all terrain.
+Heavy tanks didn’t always sacrifice mobility due to their weight.
+Advances in suspension and power plant technology, along with the use of wider tracks, allowed for good mobility and maneuverability on all terrain.
 Their greatest drawback is cost which translates into production, resulting in short supplies.
 For example, the cost of a single King Tiger was estimated at 800.000 Reichsmarks and required total of 300.000 man hours to complete, an immense expense compared to other vehicles available at the time.
 With the proliferation of cheap hand-held anti-tank weapons and advances in guided munitions and gun technology, heavy tanks are considered too expensive to field and impractical in today’s battlefields.

-The concept of the medium tank gradually evolved into the MBT during the 1960s as it was realized that medium tanks could carry guns that could penetrate any practical level of armor at long range.
-Also, the heaviest tanks were limited in their ability to use most existing bridges.
-The concept of heavy tanks became obsolete because the large tanks were too expensive and just as vulnerable to damage by mines, bombs, rockets and artillery.
-The Main Battle Tank evolved as an attempt to create an universal vehicle, able to effectively perform tasks traditionally segregated between the classes of medium and heavy tanks, in all situations listed above.
+The concept of the medium tank gradually evolved into the MBT during the 1960s when medium tanks could mount guns that could penetrate any practical level of armor at long range.
+Also, the heaviest tanks were limited in their ability to use most bridges.
+The concept of heavy tanks became obsolete because the large tanks were too expensive and just as vulnerable to damage by mines, bombs, rockets, and artillery.
+The Main Battle Tank evolved as an attempt to create an universal vehicle, able to effectively perform tasks traditionally segregated between the classes of tanks, in all situations listed above.
 Advances in composite armour, gun technology, digital targeting, tracking and command systems as well as gas turbine engines make them very deadly, very capable machines.